Alex427427427/obsidian_1/Physics and Maths/Relativistic Dynamics and Field Theory/2 Lorentz Transformations.md

 #### 4-Vector
 With the Lorentz transformation defined, we see how 4-vectors transform:
 $$X^{\prime\mu}={\Lambda^{\mu}}_{\nu}X^\nu$$
 For Lorentz boosts, this results in the tip of the $X$ vector tracing out a hyperbola.
 This preserves the volume of the **causal diamond** which is the intersection between the future light-cone of the origin and the past light-cone of $X$, meaning the totality of the events that can connect the origin to $X$ have a fixed volume.
+This is of course just a consequence of the metric preservation.
 #### co-vector
 Now let's find out how co-vectors transform.
 Consider inserting an identity between the inner product between a co-vector and a vector:
 $$X_\mu X^\mu=X_\nu\left(\Lambda^T \Lambda\right)X^\nu$$